rsprouse/feeling-responsive/README.md

 1. Add an .md file in `_posts`
    * Use a subdir appropriate to the topic, e.g. `news` (it should match a value in the `categories` list in the post).
 The resulting url includes the category as part of the path, e.g. `news/post-name`.
    * The filename should be follow the pattern: `YYYY-MM-DD-descriptive_name.md`. **Use a hyphen, not underscore, in constructing the date and between the date and descriptive name.
-The post will not be created automatically if you do not use the correct pattern.**
+The post will not be included when the site is built if you do not use the correct pattern.**
 2. Use an existing post to model content.

 ## Updating